 You can do your best to keep wildlife out of a compost heap, but they usually will find a way to it.
 They will be attracted to the smell, and then stay to enjoy eating it.
 This can include rats and mice.

 If you have a compost barrel on the floor, they often don’t have a bottom, which is excellent for worm access.
 However, it does also mean that small rodents, raccoons, and pests can burrow their way into your compost.

 When you own a compost tumbler, it’s sealed except for small air holes for ventilation.
 You won’t have animals in it.
 You may attract some insects such as ants or gnats from time to time, but it should be minimal.

 In addition, compost tumblers are generally raised above the ground, making it more difficult for rodents and pests to access it.

-A compost tumbler is a more attractive option than a compost bin, but especially a heap!
+A compost tumbler is a more attractive option than a compost bin, but especially a heap.
 They usually have sleek designs and offer a very tidy operation overall, keeping your garden looking clean and attractive.
-This may be important if you don’t have a lot of land or if you live in a neighborhood setting.
+This may be important if you don’t have a lot of land and will see it from your home, or if you live in a neighborhood setting.

 7. Produce Little to No Odor